Regret

 was the only way it could.

-1. Luli Sanderford says:
+1. Luli Sanderford Avatar

 Made me cry.
 But can I say you are one of the very best moms I’ve ever known.
 Your daughter feels your unconditional love all day every day. >